Nnamdi Azikiwe: Political career

 Azikiwe became active in the Nigerian Youth Movement (NYM), the country's first nationalist organization.
-Although he supported Samuel Akisanya as the NYM candidate for a vacant seat in the Legislative Council in 1941, the NYM executive council selected Ernest Ikoli.
+Although he supported Samuel Akisanya as the NYM candidate for a vacant seat in the Legislative Council in 1941, while the executive council selected Ernest Ikoli.

 Azikiwe resigned from the NYM, accusing the majority Yoruba leadership of discriminating against the Ijebu-Yoruba members and Igbos.
 Some Ijebu members followed him, splitting the movement along ethnic lines.
 He entered politics, co-founding the National Council of Nigeria and the Cameroons (NCNC) with Herbert Macaulay in 1944.
 Azikiwe became the council's secretary-general in 1946.
+NCNC was made up of nationalist parties, cultural associations, and labour movements including National Democratic Party, Nigerian Union of Students, Market Women Unions, etc. The party was the third political party formed in Nigeria after the Nigerian National Democratic Party (also founded by Herbert Macaulay), and the Nigerian Youth Movement.
+Notable members of the party included; Fumilayo Ransome-Kuti, M.I.Okpara, J.O.
+Fadahunsi, Eyo Ita, Margaret Ekpo, Raymond Njoku, F.S.
+McEwen, Festus Okotie-Eboh,Timothy Paul Birabi, A.K.
+Blankson, Dennis Osadebay, and T. O. S. Benson.

-Conspiracy allegations and Zikist movement
+Conspiracy allegations

 As a result of Azikiwe's support for a general strike in June 1945 and his attacks on the colonial government, publication of the West African Pilot was suspended on 8 July of that year.
 He praised the striking workers and their leader, Michael Imoudu, accusing the colonial government of exploiting the working class.
 In August, the newspaper was allowed to resume publication.
 During the strike, Azikiwe raised the alarm about an assassination plot by unknown individuals working on behalf of the colonial government.
 His basis for the allegation was a wireless message intercepted by a Pilot reporter.
 After receiving the intercepted message, Azikiwe went into hiding in Onitsha.
 The Pilot published sympathetic editorials during his absence, and many Nigerians believed the assassination story.
 Azikiwe's popularity, and his newspaper circulation, increased during this period.
 The allegations were doubted by some Nigerians, who believed that he made them up to raise his profile.
 The skeptics were primarily Yoruba politicians from the Nigerian Youth Movement, creating a rift between the factions and a press war between Azikiwe's Pilot and the NYM's Daily Service.

-A militant youth movement, led by Osita Agwuna, Raji Abdalla, Kolawole Balogun, M. C. K. Ajuluchukwu and Abiodun Aloba, was established in 1946 to defend Azikiwe's life and his ideals of self-government.
-Inspired by his writings and Nwafor Orizu's Zikism philosophy, members of the movement soon began advocating positive, militant action to bring about self-government.
-Calls for action included strikes, study of military science by Nigerian students overseas, and a boycott of foreign products.
-Azikiwe did not publicly defend the movement, which was banned in 1951 after a failed attempt to kill a colonial secretary.